realityforge/gwt-contacts/README.txt

 This is the gwt "contacts" tutorial application from google.
 It has been slightly modified to work under IDEA.
-It has also been subject to the occasional tinkering int the pursuit of knowledge.
-See       http://code.google.com/webtoolkit/articles/mvp-architecture.html
+It has also been subject to the occasional tinkering in the pursuit of knowledge.
+See       http://code.google.com/webtoolkit/articles/mvp-architecture-2.html